sainageshch/cg_mini_project/Walking Robot/README.md

 # WALKING ROBOT
 Steps to run the project:
-Open CodeBlocks
-Create new project
-Select Glut project
-Give name to your project
-Finish the setup
+( Make sure that glut is installed in your CodeBlocks) Open CodeBlocks and Create new project then Select Glut project and Give name to your project then Finish the setup.
 Click on source
-Replace the main.cpp file content with code file
+then Replace the main.cpp file content with above walking_robot.cpp file.
-Click on Build and Run
+Click on Build and Run then
 Right click on your mouse for the drop down menu